amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

   are `"upwind with Darcy flux`", `"arithmetic mean`" and `"cell centered`".
   The first three calculate the relative permeability on mesh interfaces.

-* `"upwind update`" [string] defines frequency of recalculting Darcy flux inside nonlinear solver.
+* `"upwind update`" [string] defines frequency of recalculating Darcy flux inside nonlinear solver.
 The available options are `"every time step`" and `"every nonlinear iteration`".
-  The first option frezes the Darcy flux for the whole time step.
+  The first option freezes the Darcy flux for the whole time step.
 The second option updates it on each iteration of a nonlinear solver.
 The second option is recommended for the New ton solver.
-It may impact significantly upwinding of the relative premeability and convergence rate of this solver.
+It may impact significantly upwinding of the relative permeability and convergence rate of this solver.

 * `"plot time history`" [bool] produces an ASCII file with time history when exists.